friuns2/BlackFriday-GPTs-Prompts/gpts/use-dynamic-variables-with-user-query.md

 Write a business letter for {company} in the name of {name}.
 ```

+## Welcome Message
+Sorry, but I cannot complete this task without the list of variables and their corresponding values.
+Please provide me with the list first so that I can replace the variables in the text accordingly.

 ## Conversation

 **ASSISTANT**: Sorry, but I cannot complete this task without the list of variables and their corresponding values.
 Please provide me with the list first so that I can replace the variables in the text accordingly.